Telemedicine services allow OneShare Health Members to consult a physician by phone or video chat, 24/7, for a Consult Fee that's 100% Shared.

 With Telemedicine, you can instantly connect with a medical provider via phone, tablet, laptop, or desktop, which means you spend less time in waiting rooms and more time receiving immediate attention for minor but urgent conditions.

-However, it is important to note that Telemedicine services are intended to treat non-emergency conditions.
-If you suspect your situation is life-threatening or life-altering, you should call 911, immediately.
-OneShare Health defines a Life Threatening or Life Altering situation as:
+However, it is important to note that Telemedicine is intended to treat non-emergency conditions.
+If you suspect your situation is Life-Threatening or Life-Altering, you should call 911, immediately.
+OneShare Health defines a Life-Threatening or Life-Altering situation as:

-A condition which, if not immediately in receipt of medical treatment, has a high likelihood of causing death, or causing major irreversible bodily harm (including for example: loss of arm, leg, hand or foot; loss of sight or hearing; paralysis or loss of brain function.)
-The following are key signs and symptoms of life-threatening emergencies: respiratory distress or cessation of breathing; severe chest pains; shock; uncontrolled bleeding; choking; poisoning; prolonged unconsciousness; severe burns; any complaint of observation which indicates head or spinal cord injury.
-The following are examples of Life Altering emergencies: broken bones; visible bones; or dismemberment.
+A condition which, if not immediately in receipt of medical treatment, has a high likelihood of causing death or causing major irreversible bodily harm (including, for example, loss of arm, leg, hand or foot; loss of sight or hearing; paralysis, or loss of brain function).
+The following are key signs and symptoms of Life-Threatening Emergencies: respiratory distress or cessation of breathing; severe chest pains; shock; uncontrolled bleeding; choking; poisoning; prolonged unconsciousness; severe burns; any complaint or observation which indicates head or spinal cord injury.
+The following are examples of Life-Altering Emergencies: broken bones; visible bones; or dismemberment.

 Additionally, based on treatment protocols, doctors may not prescribe an antibiotic for viral illnesses such as most colds, sore throats, coughs, sinus infections, and the flu.
 Telemedicine physicians may even suggest alternative treatment options such as a prescription for symptom relief or over-the-counter medication.
 DialCare is available for OneShare Health Members for a Consult Fee that's 100% Shared, and residents of Massachusetts will have access to Teledoc, instead.

 For more OneShare Health FAQs and information, visit our Knowledge Base!